brunosouza-justauto/eng/memory-bank/progress.md

 - Toast notification system improved to prevent layout shifts
 - Rest timer functionality enhanced with proper resource cleanup
 - Table layouts optimized for mobile viewing

-## Known Issues

-- Some exercise GIFs may load slowly on poor connections
-- Speech synthesis requires user interaction on some browsers
-- Exercise selection checkbox overlaps with delete button
-- Set Types menu is missing many available options
-- New exercise addition doesn't auto-expand set options
-- Some API-sourced text may still contain encoding issues in rare cases

 ## Recent Improvements
 - Added automatic detection of when all sets are completed (100% progress)